Finch-API/finch-docs/docs/Development-Guides/Rate-Limits.md

 Finch will return a rate limit error with the HTTP status code 429 when the request rate limit for an application, access token, or an individual IP address has been exceeded.

-Finch's rate limits work on a per-endpoint basis for applications, which we refer to as a `product`.
+Finch's rate limits work on a per-endpoint basis for applications, and we refer to each distinct endpoint as a unique `product`.
 Rate limits are summed on a rolling 60-second basis for each unique `product`.
 This is commonly referred to as a Sliding or Rolling Window rate limit.

 <!-- theme: info -->
 > **Access Token rate limits** Finch previously enforced rate limits at the access token level but this is not longer the case as of August 2023.